galetaire/spahousing/pages/posts/sales.md

 - **Left axis (bars)**: total number of home sales in each quarter.
 - **Right axis (line)**: housing price index.

 The color indicates whether the number of sales is lower than the previous quarter (red) or higher (green).
 The black line represents the HPI price.
-Some observations:

-- **Observation A**: Between 2007 and 2013 the number of sales followed a downward trend, chaining 5 red bars in a row.
-- **Observation B**: In 2020 sales plummet as a result of the Covid-19 lockdowns.
-- **Observation C**: Between 2014 and 2021 the trend changes and the number of sales rises, chaining 3 consecutive green bars in 2018, and 5 in 2021.

 # Data sources